SteveRidout/flashdown/README.md

 A few reasons:

-- Keeps UI complexity low, allowing for a simpler code base, at least for this initial version
+- Keeps UI code complexity low, allowing for faster development and a simpler code base
-- For now this is intended to appeal to other hackers, people who spend a lot of their time on the command line anyway
+- For now this is intended to appeal to other hackers who spend a lot of their time on the command line anyway
-- Flashcard apps work just fine with keyboard only input
+- Flashcard apps work just fine with keyboard input
-- I liked the idea of working within a different set of constraints compared to what I usually work in, which is full stack web dev
+- I liked the idea of working within a different set of constraints (compared to web development)

-That said, if enough interest is shown in this project, I could certainly see it breaking free of it's command line origins, both to appeal to more people and to allow extra features like images.
+- I thought it would be fun to play with an anachronistic retro aesthetic

+(That said, I wouldn't rule out creating a web version of this later if there's interest)

 ## Key missing features